-In analysing the factors that impact the earnings of company, analysts consider the economy, the industry and the company-specific factors.
-Economic factors include inflation, interest rates, GDP growth rates, fiscal and monetary policies of the government, balance of payment and such.
-Industry factors that are relevant include regulations that affect investment and growth decisions of the companies, level of competition, availability of raw materials and other inputs and cyclical nature of the industry.
+In analysing the factors that impact the earnings of company, analysts consider the EIC framework i.e. the economy, the industry and the company-specific factors.
+Economic factors include inflation, interest rates, GDP growth rates, fiscal and monetary policies of the government, balance of payment etc. Industry factors that are relevant include regulations that affect investment and growth decisions of the companies, level of competition, availability of raw materials and other inputs and cyclical nature of the industry.
 Company-specific factors include management and ownership structure, financial parameters, products and market shares and others.